Jianping Zeng

 Biography

-I am a computer architecture researcher in the Samsung Memory Solutions Lab (MSL) with a Ph.D. degree in Computer Science from Purdue University where I was fortunately advised by Prof. Changhee Jung.
+I will be joining the School of Computing and Augmented Intelligence (SCAI) at ASU as a tenure-track Assistant Professor in Fall 2025.
+I am now a computer architecture researcher in the Samsung Memory Solutions Lab (MSL) with a Ph.D. degree in Computer Science from Purdue University where I was fortunately advised by Prof. Changhee Jung.
 Prior to joining Purdue University, I worked as a compiler engineer with focuses on optimizing the middle-end and backend of GCC (GNU Compiler Collection) for CSKY architecture (an embedded architecture widely used in network switch, printer, etc) of Alibaba T-Head Semiconductor.

-I will be joining the School of Computing and Augmented Intelligence (SCAI) at Arizona State University (ASU) as a tenure-track assistant professor in Fall 2025.
 I am looking for self-motivated PhD students to start in Fall 2025 or Spring/Fall 2026.
-Potential research projects include software/hardware co-design for performance and reliability issues of CPUs/GPUs/Memory systems.
+Potential research projects include hardware/software co-design for performance and reliability issues of CPUs, GPUs, and memory systems.
 Please send me an email with your CV, transcript, and English test report, if you are interested in working with me.

 Research